balcortex/100_days_code_web_development/README.md

 ## Day 021 - 2023/09/23

 Today I learned the inline-block value for the display property.
 The inline-block behaves like an inline element, but its size can be changed.

+## Day 022 - 2023/09/24

+Today I learned about the Normal Flow, the standard way to put elements on the page (top to bottom and right to left).
+This mode only allows us to create very basic web pages